Criteria and Information on Becoming a Service Provider or Vendor

 What must be provided on the invoice?

-SSES funds can be used to pay invoices for services provided to SSES eligible students by approved service providers so long as funds:
+PDSES funds can be used to pay invoices for services provided to PDSES eligible students by approved service providers so long as funds:

 • go towards providing the service for which the service provider was approved,